If you are having a problem with high CPU usage in Studio One, below you will find some tips for troubleshooting your system.

 macOS does not normally need as much tuning as Windows.
 It is recommended that you disable any cloud technology such as iCloud Drive to make sure that you are not backing up the same folder that you are writing audio to.
 Here is an article from Apple that explains how to disable iCloud Drive and how to get your Desktop and Documents folder back to the local machine that you are working on.

 If you are running the macOS operating system on a MacBook Pro, there is an option for GPU switching that you will need to disable.
 In short, this option allows your computer to switch graphics systems when more than one system is available and battery power becomes limited.
 Here is an article from Apple that explains this feature and how to disable or enable it.

 When upgrading from one version of macOS to another, it is recommended that you reset your NVram.
-Here is an article from Apple that explains this process.
+Here is an article from the PreSonus knowledge base that explains this process.

 Most of the problems that are seen on macOS revolve around 3rd-party applications.
 Remove any 3rd-party antivirus software from your system.
 Currently, the application "Parallels" is not supported and can cause problems with GPU functions.
 There is also a program called "Lil Snitch" that has been found to cause problems on the Mojave operating system.